tauri-apps/tray-icon/.changes/fix-macos-tray-item-y-pos.md

 "tray-icon": patch
 ---

-On macOS, set y position of the tray icon to the top of the item.
+On macOS, fix the `y` position of the tray icon to be top-left not bottom-left of the icon.